pilotmoon/popclipweb/site/dev/js-environment.md

 ## TypeScript support

-::: info TypeScript version

-The current version of PopClip uses TypeScript 5.2.2.

 PopClip has built-in support for [TypeScript](https://www.typescriptlang.org/).
 You can supply TypeScript source in any place where a JavaScript file can be specified.
 PopClip loads files with a `.js` extension as raw JavaScript, and